 Know Before You Go

-I embarked on this road trip from the small town of Redwood, New York, in early August.
+I embark on my Finger Lakes road trips from the small town of Redwood, New York and have visited in summer and fall.
 The region is easily reached (a 2-hour drive or less) from Buffalo, Rochester, Albany, or Syracuse and is only a 5-hour drive north of New York City, all of which host their own international airports and rental car centers.
 Regional airports include Elmira/Corning and Ithaca Tompkins.

 Most wineries and specialty restaurants are only open Thursday-Sunday.
-Unfortunately, I didn’t know this beforehand and missed out on a few recommended kitchens: William Ryan Vineyard (closed Tuesday & Wednesday), Rio Tomatlan (closed Monday), and Thirsty Owl Bistro (closed Mon-Thursday).
+Unfortunately, I didn’t know this during my first visit and missed out on a few recommended kitchens: Ryan William Vineyards (closed Tuesday & Wednesday), Rio Tomatlan (closed Monday), and Thirsty Owl Bistro (closed Mon-Thursday).

 I like to be flexible during road trips and almost always plan nightly stays the day of, but I am willing to stay on the outskirts of town, camp, and even sleep in my car.
-It is a good idea to check to see if any big festivals or events like NASCAR are going on when you are visiting.
+It is a good idea to check to see if any big festivals or events like NASCAR are going on when you are visiting the Finger Lakes Region.
 If so, you may not get your first accommodation choice if you do not book ahead.
 Otherwise, there are plenty of lodging options available even during the high season, June-August if you are ok with staying outside of town.

 If you are short on time, cut this 7-night itinerary down into 5 nights or even 3.
 If a few highlights or a specific area is all you are after, one night is enough.
 On the other hand, if you have more time, there is enough to see and do around the Finger Lakes to keep you busy for weeks on end!